Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Main Theorem

 \section{Main Theorem}

-In this paper, we provide an upper-bound formula for the local learning coefficient for singular models not restricted to three-layer neural networks, and evaluate the local learning coefficient by applying it to three-layer neural networks.
-Throughout this paper, the term ideal refers to an ideal in the ring of functions that are analytic at the point under consideration.
+In this section, we present a formula for an upper bound on the local learning coefficient for a class of singular models beyond three-layer neural networks, and then apply it to three-layer neural networks.
+Throughout this paper, an ideal means an ideal in the local ring of analytic functions at the point under consideration.